MiSTer-devel/Amstrad_MiSTer/README.md

-# Amstrad CPC 6128 for MiST and MiSTer
+# Amstrad CPC 6128 for MiSTer
 This core has been started as a port of [CoreAmstrad by Renaud Hélias](https://github.com/renaudhelias/CoreAmstrad) but every module has been either rewritten or replaced so, now it can be treated as a completely new core.

 ## Features